waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 **Area Auto Update**

-The same script used to initial area data is also used to keep it updated that script is the "op_area_update.sh".
-The script has a loop counter set to 100 iteration for area creation, I set this counter to 50 and run the script once a week.
-Note that you may increase your IMAX loop counter larger than 100 during areas data initialization, do NOT set it lower in that step.
+The script to use to keep area data updated is "op_update_areas.sh".
+This script has a loop counter set to 50 iteration and is run once per week.

-To update areas data weekly edit "op_area_update.sh" and set IMAX to 50 or half IMAX value used to initial areas data.
-Keep in mind area data is being updated daily with database update script "update_op_db.sh" using very small loop counter.
-Use the following crontab entry - as "overpass" user - to update area data once a week:
+Keep in mind area data is being updated daily with database update script "op_update_db.sh" using very small loop counter.
+Use the following crontab entry - as the "overpass" user - to update area data once a week:

-@weekly ID=opAreaUpdate /usr/local/bin/op_area_update.sh >/dev/null 2>&1
+@weekly ID=opAreaUpdate /usr/local/bin/op_update_areas.sh >/dev/null 2>&1

 Hint: '$ man crontab' will give you examples for entries.